sentclose/sentc-docs/docs/guide/searchable-encryption.md

 - `https://api.sentc.com/api/v1/search/group/<group-id>`
 - Set for `<group-id>` the corresponding group
-- Send the user jwt, [see more at own backend](/guide/backend-only/)
+- Send the user jwt, [see more at own backend](/guide/backend-only/).
+The jwt is needed to check if the user got access to this group.

 ## Delete keywords